-The impact of influenza on those who have had cardiovascular issues including heart attack and stroke is measurable and should be taken seriously.
+The impact of influenza, or flu, on those who have had cardiovascular issues including heart attack and stroke is measurable and should be taken seriously.
 In the 2017-2018 flu season, half of the adults hospitalized because of flu had heart disease, according to the Centers for Disease Control and Prevention (CDC).
 People who have had heart attacks and strokes are at high risk for developing complications resulting from flu.
 October marks the beginning of flu season and preventative measures should be taken now.

 Among the complications flu can create for those with cardiovascular issues are bacterial pneumonia, an increase in chronic heart problems and respiratory failure.
 The restriction of oxygen traveling to the lungs created by pneumonia adds stress to the heart.
 In order to pump the right amount of oxygen-carrying blood, the heart works harder than it should to compensate, creating a strain on the muscle.

 It is estimated that the common cold can be caused by over 100 different viruses.
 However, there are only three viruses known to bring on influenza.
 Seasonal outbreaks are caused by flu viruses A and B while type C usually results in milder respiratory symptoms.